iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/aerial/estimating.rst

 approximate measures
 ^^^^^^^^^^^^^^^^^^^^^

-For example, the following code will create a ``DataFrame`` with the approximate fiducial marker locations for the camera illustrated above:
+The following code will create a ``DataFrame`` with the approximate fiducial marker locations for the camera illustrated above:

 .. note::